brianvhong/Assay-Development/README.md

 - Works well with ApoB-depleted plasma and most likely plasma.
 - Not compatible with HDL isolated by UC+FPLC.

-# Lecithin–cholesterol acyltransferase (LCAT) activity assay
+# Lecithin–Cholesterol Acyltransferase (LCAT) Activity Assay

 - This cell-free assay can be performed on a 96-well plate.
 - CVs were fantastic <3%.